radeens/Greentalk/README.md

-# Ruby on Rails greenTalk
+# Ruby on Rails App

-Micropost and comment on rails.
+                    Micropost and comments on rails.